ammar-deep/SKFont/README.md

 ## Acknowledgements

-This code is inspired by the [pix2pix](https://github.com/affinelayer/pix2pix-tensorflow).
+This code is inspired by the [pix2pix tensorflow](https://github.com/affinelayer/pix2pix-tensorflow) project.

 Special thanks to the following works for sharing their code and dataset.